DAY TO DAY PROGRAM

 This morning, you will go on one of the world’s most beautiful hiking trips to the beautiful Sermermiut valley.
 The valley has for millennia been inhabited by Inuit tribes, and at the end of the valley is the famous icefiord, which is now protected by UNESCO.
 Lunch on your own account and the afternoon is at your leisure.

-In the evening it’s time for one of the highlights: the midnight tour to the icefiord, where you will experience the midnightsun and see how the rays reflect on the up to 100 meters high icebergs.
+In the evening it’s time for one of the highlights: the midnight tour to the icefiord, where you will experience the midnight sun and see how the rays reflect on the up to 80 meters high icebergs.
 Hot drinks are served on board before heading back to Ilulissat.
 The trip lasts about 2 hours.

 Day 3: Ilulissat at your own leisure / B

-The day is free to enjoy Ilulissat on your own.
+The day is free for you to enjoy Ilulissat on your own.
 It is possible to sign up for additional excursions.
 Check out the various options available in Ilulissat.

 Day 4: Embark on the coastal boat

 The morning is at your own leisure.
-After 3 days with a lot of great experiences, it is now time to digest the experiences aboard the coastal boat M / S Sarfaq Ittuk, departing at 17.00.
-You begin the beautiful trip, by sailing out of the bay, and between Ilulissat and Aasiaat there is a good chance to see Humpback whales playing in the ocean.
+After 3 days with a lot of great experiences, it is now time to digest the experiences aboard the coastal boat M/S Sarfaq Ittuk, departing at 17.00.
+You begin the beautiful trip, by sailing out of the bay, and between Ilulissat and Aasiaat there is a good chance of seeing Humpback whales playing in the ocean.
 In addition to whales there are a myriad of different seabirds.
 The area has among other things, one of the world’s largest population of terns.
 Today you will port at Aasiaat between 21:30-22:00 .

 Day 5: Sisimiut, Kangaatsiaq & Maniitsoq